convexset/meteor-template-level-subs-cache/README.md

 # TemplateLevelSubsCache

 `TemplateLevelSubsCache` is a subscriptions cache that works at a "template-level".
-Meaning that cached subscriptions behave like [template-level subscriptions](http://docs.meteor.com/#/full/Blaze-TemplateInstance-subscribe) wherein subscriptions are started `onCreated` or `onRendered`
+Meaning that cached subscriptions behave like [template-level subscriptions](http://docs.meteor.com/#/full/Blaze-TemplateInstance-subscribe) wherein subscriptions are started `onCreated` or `onRendered`.

+Subscription arguments can be functions that are evaluated when the subscription is started.
+Furthermore, they may also be reactive data sources, allowing the realization of "self-rolled" reactive joins.

+The example in the [linked GitHub repository](https://github.com/convexset/meteor-template-level-subs-cache) provides an demonstration of such a client-side join.

 ## Table of Contents